mzazon/awesome-cloud-projects/aws/file-sync-datasync/file-sync-datasync.md

    echo "✅ EFS file system created: ${EFS_ID}"
    ```

    The encrypted EFS file system is now ready to serve as our synchronization target.
-Encryption at rest ensures data security, while the provisioned throughput mode provides consistent performance for file transfer operations.
+Encryption at rest ensures data security using AWS managed keys, while the general purpose performance mode provides low-latency access with up to 7,000 file operations per second.
 This foundation enables reliable, scalable file storage that can grow with your synchronization needs.

 2. **Create EFS Mount Target**:

-   Mount targets enable EC2 instances and other AWS services to access EFS file systems through standard NFS protocols.
+   Mount targets enable EC2 instances and other AWS services to access EFS file systems through standard NFSv4.1 protocols.
 Each mount target provides a network interface in a specific subnet, allowing secure communication between DataSync and EFS within your VPC.
 This network isolation ensures data transfer security while maintaining high-performance access to the file system.

    ```bash
    # Create mount target in the private subnet